mathiasness/WordSearch/README.md

 ## Problem Overview

-- The grid consists of 10 000 * 10 000 lowercase letters (a - z), a total of 100 million letters.
+- The grid consists of 10,000 * 10,000 lowercase letters (a - z), a total of 100 million letters.
 - We need to check for the presence of 1 million words with an average length of 9 characters.
 - Check horizontally, from left to right and vertically from top to bottom

-## Key Challanges
+## Key Challenges

 1. Scale
     - Grid size 100 million characters
     - 1 million words
 2. Two-dimensional search
-    We must search both horizontally and vertically for 10 000 rows and 10 000 columns
+    We must search both horizontally and vertically for 10,000 rows and 10,000 columns
 3. Memory (we ignore this in this task)

 A single scan of the grid (horizontal and vertical) would be O(200 million).